House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 While the leaders of each chamber appoint the top security officials, the sergeants-at-arms answer to myriad bosses: the House and Senate appropriations committees, the House Administration and Senate Rules committees, and virtually any member of Congress.

-“It’s not a structure that makes decision-making easy,” said Drew Willison, who served as sergeant of arms from 2014 to 2015 after working for then-Sen. Harry M. Reid (D-Nev.).
+“It’s not a structure that makes decision-making easy,” said Drew Willison, who served as sergeant-at-arms from 2014 to 2015 after working for then-Sen. Harry M. Reid (D-Nev.).
 “It’s a fraught environment, not a place where any one person gets to make all the decisions.”

 And there is deep institutional resistance to increasing security in and around the building.